dansmyers/IntroToCS/Projects/1-Coding_with_AI/README.md

 <img src="https://www.shutterstock.com/blog/wp-content/uploads/sites/5/2022/10/shutterstock_create_tranquil_filter_1936050886.jpg" width="400px"/>

+*An example of Shutterstock's "Tranquil" filter.
+[Go here](https://www.shutterstock.com/blog/photo-filter-ideas) to play with more examples and see how an image looks before and after being filtered.*

 ### Overview

 In the second part of the project, you're going to experiment with some image processing using a Python library called **Pillow**.
 The Pillow library is an interface to PIL, the *Python Image Library*, and supports a large number of standard image manipulation algorithms.